Orientation

 Devin AI (2025): Four separate exfiltration methods were demonstrated - curl/wget to attacker servers, browser navigation to exfiltration endpoints, markdown image rendering, and Slack Unicode smuggling.
 Additionally, Devin's expose_port tool created publicly accessible URLs to local files.
 Some vulnerabilities remained unpatched for over 120 days after disclosure.

-Simon Willison identified a devastating pattern: any system combining (1) access to private data, (2) exposure to untrusted content, and (3) ability to communicate externally is trivially exploitable via prompt injection.
+Simon Willison identified a high-risk pattern: combine (1) access to private data, (2) exposure to untrusted content, and (3) ability to communicate externally, and prompt injection has a practical path to data theft unless code breaks the chain.
 He calls this the Lethal Trifecta.
-Most modern AI agents have all three properties by design.
+Many useful AI agents combine all three properties.